Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 ### Setting user properties

-The APIs for setting user properties remain familiar with the exception of the removal of `getInstance()`.
+The APIs for setting user properties are the same, with the exception of the removal of `getInstance()`.
 Here are code snippets to migrate APIs for user properties.

 #### `setUserId()`